lanrat/stargate/README.md

 The `-random` flag starts a SOCKS5 proxy that egresses traffic on a random IP in the subnet.
 This is useful to avoid rate-limiting or in situations where there are too many IPs in the subnet to listen on each port which is common with IPv6.

+When used with `-subnet-size`, the proxy will randomly distribute connections across different subnets within the main CIDR range.
+For example, with a /48 IPv6 block and `-subnet-size 64`, connections will be distributed across random /64 subnets.

 ## Example